 Brown Rice Cereal for Babies

 When you want to make your own baby food, rice is perhaps the most versatile ingredient to use.
 It’s inexpensive and can be made in large batches.
 It’s also healthy, containing phosphorus, selenium, magnesium, vitamin B6, niacin and thiamin, just to name a few benefits (no wonder it’s a great foundation for our favorite meals in a bowl!).
 Rice can also be mixed with other mushy baby food to add heft to meals without sacrificing flavor.
+Pack in the nutrients with the best iron-rich baby foods.

 Step 1: Mill